 And finally, did the campaigns do a good job in mobilising voters to turn out?

-changed significantly over the past two or three New Zealand general elections.
+According to Professor Vowles, the pattern of voting returns has changed significantly over the past two or three New Zealand general elections.

 But, says Dr Krewel, “it is New Zealand First that stands out in its apparent failure to transmit mobilisation messages during the period likely to have been most effective.
 New Zealand First seems to have intensified its efforts in the lead-up to advance voting but then failed to maintain the momentum, putting in the least effort of all the parties even just before election day.
 But as New Zealand First was a relatively low user of Facebook, this failure to concentrate its mobilisation efforts on the platform effectively may have mattered little in the end.”

 CrowdTangle, a public insights tool owned and operated by Facebook, has been used to collect the data on which this commentary is based.
 This sample has then been coded by five human coders on the basis of CamforS/DigiWorld’s codebook.